 Members of Jesus College can use the College Wi-Fi network in the Celtic Library.
 Other readers should register for ‘The Cloud’ free public Wi-Fi.

-Our College Librarian is Owen McKnight, who can be contacted by emailing firstname.lastname@example.org or by calling (01865) 279704.
-The Librarian’s usual office hours are Monday to Friday, 9 a.m. to 1 p.m. and 2 p.m. to 5 p.m.
+Our College Librarian is Owen McKnight, who can be contacted by emailing email@example.com or by calling (01865) 279704.
+The Librarian is available to help readers Monday to Friday, 9 a.m. to 1 p.m. and 2 p.m. to 5 p.m.

 Face coverings are required unless you have an exemption.
-Please clear and clean your desk as you leave.
+We ask that you leave the windows open for ventilation.

-If you cannot get to the library during the new opening hours, you can use our new Click & Collect service.
+The Click & Collect service remains available to all readers, including students who do not otherwise have access to the Celtic Library.
 Find the book you need on SOLO, choose ‘Jesus College Library’, and click the green Request button.
 Staff will have the book ready for you the next working day.
-Students who do not otherwise have access to the Celtic Library may also request individual books via Click & Collect.

 Finally, we can Scan & Supply single book chapters and journal articles from the collections, within copyright restrictions.

 The Celtic Collection is arranged by language as follows:

 ZF Cornish [Librarian’s office]

 ZG Basque [a small set of historic books kept in an attic store and which can be fetched by staff on request]

 Readers with disabilities, and prospective students, are invited to contact the Librarian to discuss support in using the Library.
 A guide to access to the College buildings is available on the main College website.
 In particular, the Celtic Library is reached by two flights of thirteen steps: we can offer alternative arrangements for consulting books on request.